Tell us about yourself and your family.

 I’m married to Andy, a Lutheran school teacher and Athletic director, who teaches junior high at St. Paul’s Lutheran School.
 We met while attending college at Concordia University, Seward, Nebraska.
 He was a senior while I was a freshman and although we knew each other then, it wasn’t until eight years later that we were married.
 I can say with confidence that Andy was worth every minute of waiting!
 God’s plans were better than mine.
 They always are.

-Andy and I have been blessed with three children – Nathan, Emma and Lily.
+Andy and I have been blessed with four children – Nathan, Emma, Lily and Caleb.

 Who’s more frugal – you or your spouse?
 How so?